 - All sawyers must be trained, evaluated, and certified through an approved training program, in accordance with FSM 2358.

-- To engage in sawing activities, sawyers must acquire and maintain a USDA Forest Service National Sawyer Certification card and First Aid/CPR Certification.
+- To engage in sawing activities, sawyers must acquire and maintain a USDA Forest Service national sawyer certification card and first aid/cardiopulmonary resuscitation (CPR) certification.

-The “Development of Thinking Sawyers” course is designed to provide employees, volunteers, and cooperators who are basic to intermediate crosscut saw users with the technical knowledge to use these tools safely and effectively.
+The “Developing Thinking Sawyers” course is designed to provide employees, volunteers, and cooperators who are basic to intermediate chain saw and crosscut saw users with the technical knowledge to use these tools safely and effectively.

 At the completion of training, a qualified sawyer evaluator will conduct a field evaluation to determine whether a student demonstrates: